 One more thing.
 An example of a fact genuinely worth knowing: "the longest time between two twins born is 87 Days".

 Wolfensten 2: The New Colossus came out on 27 October, 2017, on PC, PS4 and Xbox One.
-The game's season pass content was announced back in July.
+The game's was announced back in July.
 It will be a three part tale about three American heroes: Joseph Stallion, Jessica Valiant, and Gerald Wilkins.
 The three chapters are collectively refered to as the Freedom Chronicles DLC.